top of page

 It is not “hard to get.”
 It is hard to accept that they are not choosing you.

-2. Do you leave interactions feeling drained because you spent the whole time trying to solve the "mystery" of their mixed signals?
+2. Do you leave interactions mentally exhausted because you spent the whole time overthinking their words, tone, or mixed signals?

 Are you on the Grey Grid Roundabout?